Schumann’s Three Romances

 My First Schumann

-Schott Music, the revered German publishers founded back in 1770, are maintaining an impressive commitment to new piano music publishing projects, including a wide range of resources and publications for players of all levels.
+Schott Music, the German publishers founded back in 1770, are maintaining an impressive commitment to new piano music publishing projects, including a wide range of resources and publications for players of all levels.

-Of particular interest to intermediate players (and their teachers) will be there ongoing “My First …” series.
-The first two issues (Bach and Mozart – see below) have recently been joined by “My First Schumann”, which I am delighted to review here.
+Of special interest to intermediate players will be their ongoing My First Composers series.
+The first two issues (Bach and Mozart) have recently been joined by My First Schumann, which I am delighted to review here.

 Continue reading My First Schumann